duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Requires: Docker installation on both computers.
 [Laptop setup](#laptop-setup) [Docker-compose](https://docs.docker.com/compose/install/) is also recommended to be installed but is not required.

-Requires: The duckiebots and watchtowers in configuration DB18 until [Section B-11](#wheel-calibration).
+Requires: The Duckiebots and watchtowers in configuration DB18 until [Section B-11](#wheel-calibration).

 </div>